 New students meet with an advisor following Orientation to register for classes.
 Continuing students meet with their advisors during the advance registration periods.
 These periods occur in November for spring semester classes and in April for fall semester classes.
 Students should seek guidance from their advisors whenever they have questions about academic issues.

-The Academic Counseling Office also provides disability services, career services and coordinates study away activities for undergraduate students, and offers pre-professional advising services in collaboration with the University of New Hampshire Durham campus.
+The Academic Counseling Office also provides disability services and coordinates study away activities for undergraduate students, and offers pre-professional advising services in collaboration with the University of New Hampshire Durham campus.